cutonbuminband/rcounting/README.md

 This repository has tools for interacting with the reddit api through the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/), to help gathering these statistics.

-Currently, the main non-trivial functions get statistics for a single reddit thread, or for the "999" and "000" counts for many threads.

 ## Installation and usage
 The package is available on `pypi` as a package, so installation is as easy as `pip3 install rcounting`.
 If you want the very latest commit, you can install by typing `pip3 install git+https://github.com/cutonbuminband/rcounting.git`.